turingschool/gear-up/risk.markdown

 The essential divide between a "fixed mindset" and a "growth mindset" is the ownership of change.

 * Are you in control of your future?
 How do you know?
 * The core of personal conflict is broken expectations.
-Do the most important people in your life have the right expectations for you?
+Do the most important people in your life have appropriate/high expectations for you?
 Have you discussed your future with them?
 How, or why not?
 Who do you most need to have a real conversation with right now?
 * Who are your examples of success?
 Are there any peers or other students/alumni that are doing it right?
 What's the difference between them and you?
+Have you ever told them that you think they're doing it right?
 * What, under your direct control, are you already doing to mitigate your risk / increase the likelihood of your success?
-What could you do but are currently unable/unwilling to do?
+What could you do but are currently *unable/unwilling to do*?

 ## Group Conversation